 - Draco in Leather Pants: Henry Brandon's handsome features and brooding performance as Scar has won him a lot of fans.
 They also note that the film presents Scar as Ethan's doppelganger and that the Comanches have justifiable Freudian Excuse for attacking settlers what with the whole encroachment on the land, racism and passive genocide.

 - Evil is Cool: The Comanches in the film (as played by the Navajo) and Scar are pretty awesome and cool foes.
-John Milius (screenwriter of Apocalypse Now, director of The Wind and the Lion) admitted on seeing the film that he totally rooted for the Comanches, saying they were badass awesome warriors ("These are not jackals but Lions!").
+John Milius (screenwriter of Apocalypse Now and director of Conan The Barbarian) admitted on seeing the film that he totally rooted for the Comanches, saying they were badass awesome warriors ("These are not jackals but Lions!").
 He also admits "I wanted to be Scar".

-- Harsher in Hindsight: While the racism is meant to make the viewer uncomfortable, modern viewers are still going to be put off far more than the 1950s audience.
+- Fair for Its Day: While the racism is meant to make the viewer uncomfortable, modern viewers are still going to be put off far more than the 1950s audience.

 - Hype Backlash: Inevitable due to being held up as the greatest western ever.